Event-Driven Ansible

 ansible-rulebook --rulebook check_url_rulebook.yml -i inventory.yml --verbose

-Please note that we also have an inventory file, inventory.ymlwhich contains the hosts that must be passed by the atix.eda.restart_nginx-playbook are to be addressed.
+Note that we must also pass an inventory file, inventory.yml, containing the hosts to be addresssed by the atix.eda.restart_nginx playbook.
 In this case, the inventory contains only one host, the webserver.

 The above command runs in the foreground and listens for events.